 To configure your system for zoned heaters, set internal switch # 8 to ON.
 Since the two heater outputs function independently, different probes are assigned to each output: Probes 1 and 2 are assigned to Heater 1 and Probes 3 and 4 are assigned to Heater 2.
 Individual probes can be turned on or off using the internal switch settings.
-If both probes are activated for a given heater, the average temperature from both probes is used; if they are not activated, the heater uses the room temperature.
+If both probes are activated for a given heater, the average temperature from both probes is used.

 Both heating zones can have negative and positive heater offsets.
-Using a negative offset allows activating the heating output above the temperature set point; this can be useful to control heat mats for instance.
+A negative offset is used when controlling heat mats, for example.